gnolang/bounties/README.md

 Meta bounties range in value from $500 to $2,000, depending on the quality, complexity, and potential impact of the contribution.
 While the issue for the bounty is open, all submissions are entitled to the compensation with approval from the core team.

-### **Scoped Bounties**
+### Scoped Bounties

 **Description:**

 Scoped bounties are well-defined tasks with a detailed scope and clear expected outcomes.
 These bounties typically involve solving specific problems or implementing predefined features.
-An example of this bounty category is the [gno test -cover](https://github.com/gnolang/gno/issues/2908) bounties.
+An example from this bounty category is the [`gno test -cover` bounty](https://github.com/gnolang/gno/issues/2908) bounties.

 **Key Points:**